Durbar Mahila Samanwaya Committee: HIV/AIDS project

 The Durbar runs the STD/HIV Intervention Programme (commonly known as the Sonagachi Project) since 1999.
-The ownership and management of the Sonagachi Project was taken over by DMSC from the All India Institute of Hygiene and Public Health, a central government public health training and research institute based in Kolkata, which had initiated the programme in 1992.
+The ownership and management of the Sonagachi Project was taken over by DMSC from the All India Institute of Hygiene and Public Health, a central government public health training and research institute based in Calcutta, which had initiated the programme in 1992.
 After gaining control of the STD/HIV Intervention Programme in 1999, DMSC began replicating the Sonagachi model in other red light areas in West Bengal.
 DMSC also implements STD/HIV intervention Programme among street-based sex workers and their clients, covering a population of over 20,000 sex workers and migrant labourers.
 DMSC currently implements and runs STD/HIV intervention programmes in 49 sex work sites in West Bengal.

 The approach of Durbar's programme is based on the 3 Rs - Respect, Reliance and Recognition.
 Respect towards sex workers, Reliance on the knowledge and wisdom of the community of sex workers and, Recognition of sex work as an occupation, for protecting their occupational and human rights.

 Durbar is active in building broader alliances to promote HIV prevention, care and support for HIV infected and affected individuals and families both at the national and regional levels.

-The book Half the Sky: Turning Oppression into Opportunity for Women Worldwide reports investigations revealing, who tried to provide, contrary to stated policy, the DMSC allows sex slavery, trafficking, and underage girls in its brothels.